Cossacks 3: Gameplay

 The original 12 nations make a return, as well as 70 types of unit, 100 technologies, and over 140 historical buildings.
 The game features support for up to 8 players (1 more than the original) with armies numbering in the thousands.
 Revamped game mechanics, a vast selection of unit types, ranged and close quarters combat, terrain bonuses, and a realistic ballistics engine provide the player with an unlimited number of tactical opportunities against both human and AI opponents.
 The game also reintroduces the flexible customization of random maps.

 Development and release

-Beta testing began on 22 April 2016, and the game was available worldwide on Microsoft Windows on 20 September 2016.
+Beta testing began in April 2016, and the game was available worldwide on Microsoft Windows on 20 September the same year.
 A Linux version was released on 20 June 2017.

 The developers have mentioned official modding support and their intention to release the tools used to make the game.
 They have also stated that they will be working closely with the modding community and aim to add more content to the game after release.